nathanlane/industrialpolicyclass/index.md

 - Levitt, S. D., List, J. A., &amp; Syverson, C. (2013).
 Toward an Understanding of Learning by Doing: Evidence from an Automobile Assembly Plant.
 Journal of Political Economy, 121(4), 643–681. https://doi.org/10.1086/671137
 - Hanlon, W. (2018).
 The Persistent Effect of Temporary Input Cost Advantages in Shipbuilding, 1850-1911.
 - Mitrunen, M. (2019).
 War Reparations, Structural Change, and Intergenerational Mobility.
-- Hanlon, W. (2018).
-Skilled Immigrants and American Industrialization: Lessons from Newport News Shipyard.
 - Melitz, M. J. (2005).
 When and how should infant industries be protected?
 Journal of International Economics, 66(1), 177–196. https://doi.org/https://doi.org/10.1016/j.jinteco.2004.07.001

 _Further Readings._
+- Hanlon, W. (2018).
+Skilled Immigrants and American Industrialization: Lessons from Newport News Shipyard.
 - Thompson, P. (2010).
 Chapter 10 - Learning by Doing.
 In B. H. Hall &amp; I. Rosenberg (Eds.), Handbook of The Economics of Innovation, Vol. 1 (Vol. 1, pp. 429–476).
 North-Holland. https://doi.org/https://doi.org/10.1016/S0169-7218(10)01010-5
 - Also see Bartik versus Neumark:  Bartik, T. J. (2020).
 SMART PLACE-BASED POLICIES CAN IMPROVE LOCAL LABOR MARKETS.
 Journal of Policy Analysis and Management, 39(3), 844–851. https://doi.org/https://doi.org/10.1002/pam.22224
 - Neumark, D. (2020).
 WHAT PLACES SHOULD WE TARGET, AND HOW?
 Journal of Policy Analysis and Management, 39(3). https://doi.org/10.1002/pam.22227
-- Young, A. (1991).
-Learning by Doing and the Dynamic Effects of International Trade.
-The Quarterly Journal of Economics, 106(2), 369–405. http://dx.doi.org/10.2307/2937942

 **Associated Class** (Learning by doing and _within industry_ spillovers)